pbeck6/graphs-directed-undirected/README.md

     - bfs()
     - has_cycle()
     - dijkstra()
 3. Directed graphs are stored as a two dimensional matrix, which is a list of lists in Python.
-Element on the ​i​-th row and ​j​-th column in the matrix is the weight of the edge going from the vertex with index ​i​ to the vertex with index ​j​.
-If there is no edge between those vertices, the value is zero.​ ​So for the graph pictured below: self.adj_matrix = [[0, 10, 0, 0], [0, 0, 20, 5], [30, 0, 0, 0], [0, 0, 0, 0]]
+Element on the i-th row and j-th column in the matrix is the weight of the edge going from the vertex with index i to the vertex with index j.
+If there is no edge between those vertices, the value is zero.
+An example would be:

+    self.adj_matrix = [[0, 10, 0, 0], [0, 0, 20, 5], [30, 0, 0, 0], [0, 0, 0, 0]]

 4. The number of vertices in the graph must be between 0 and 900 inclusive.
 The number of edges must be less than 10,000.

 **add_vertex** ​(self)​ -> int: